stphdenis/meteor-aurelia/README.md

 # meteor-aurelia

+###### YOU CAN CONTINUE TO USE THIS PACKAGE BUT YOU HAVE AN ALTERNATIVE USING [skeleton-esnext-webpack](https://github.com/aurelia/skeleton-navigation/tree/master/skeleton-esnext-webpack) OR [skeleton-typescript-webpack](https://github.com/aurelia/skeleton-navigation/tree/master/skeleton-typescript-webpack) FROM AURELIA WITH [meteor-webpack-client](https://www.npmjs.com/package/meteor-webpack-client).

 This module is just to load Aurelia on Meteor 1.3 using NPM.

 For the static loading of html, we can't use the [`static-html`](https://atmospherejs.com/meteor/static-html) package as it don't compile `<template>` alone.
 So we use [`sdenis:static-raw-html`](https://atmospherejs.com/sdenis/static-raw-html) in place.
 It is a fork of [`tsumina:meteor-aurelia`](https://atmospherejs.com/tsumina/meteor-aurelia).